dantleech/docbot/README.md

 Inception
 ---------

 Oh no!
-We are code inception 😾.
-Look at the original script for this README:
+We are stuck code inception 😾:
+`../docs/README.php`

 ``````php
 <?php